jerome-pouiller/reredirect/README.md

     reredirect -m FILE PID

-It will redirect outputs of PID to FILE.
+It will redirect output of PID to FILE.
 It is also possible to redirect standard output and error output in different files:

     reredirect -o FILE1 -e FILE2 PID

 `-m` option is just a shortcut to `-o FILE -e FILE`.

-After launched, reredirect, give you command to restore state of PID.
+After being launched, reredirect give you the ability to restore state of PID.
-It will looks like:
+It will look something like this :

     reredirect -N -O 5 -E 3 5453

 `-O` and `-E` act as `-o` and `-e` but with already opened file descriptors in PID.
 They only used to restore previous state of PID.

-Without `-N`, `reredirect` keep previous outputs opened which allow you to restore them.
-This will produce file descriptor leak if you are you call `reredirect` multiple times.
-You can use `-N` to close and forget previous outputs.
+Without `-N`, `reredirect` keep previous output opened which allow you to restore them.
+This will produce file descriptor leak if you call `reredirect` multiple times.
+You should use `-N` to close and forget previous output.

 Redirect to your terminal or a command
 --------------------------------------

-This package also provide an utility called `relink` that allow to redirect outputs to current terminal.
-When `relink` exit (with Ctrl+C for exemple) original state is restored and command is detached.
+This package also provide an utility called `relink` that allows to redirect output to current terminal.
+When `relink` exits (with Ctrl+C for exemple) original state is restored and command is detached.

 For exemple: